massarin/cosmogp/README.md

 ```
 ### Usage

-Find a basic example to get started with `cosmogp` in the `tutotial.ipynb` notebook.
+Find a basic example to get started with `cosmogp` in the `tutorial.ipynb` notebook.

 ### Acknowledgments